anthonyjn08/2021-in-a-quiz/README.md

 ![Question Answer Area](docs/screenshots/question-answer-area.jpg)

 When the user selects an answer, they're presented with a sweet alert pop up informing them if their answer is correct or incorrect.
+I do not display the correct answer to ensure the quiz can be replayed and users can improve their score.

 ![Correct Answer](docs/screenshots/correct-answer.jpg)
 ![Incorrect Answer](docs/screenshots/incorrect-answer.jpg)